 Your other resources include as much information as possible about the procedure.
 Collect everything you need to know before writing the SOP, including relevant data and steps.

-If the procedure you are outlining depends on government regulation, you should have the relevant regulations on hand so you can include safety information and check compliance as you go.
+If the procedure you outline depends on government regulations, you should have the relevant regulations on hand to include safety information and check compliance as you go.

 Determine How You Will Store & Disseminate Your SOPs

 As you write your SOP, you should keep the purpose of the document in mind.
 You’re not writing just for yourself, but to share with everyone in your organization who needs to know how to do the process you are describing.